Eye muscle repair is surgery to correct eye muscle problems that cause strabismus (crossed eyes).

 To strengthen a muscle, a section of the muscle or tendon may be removed to make it shorter.
 This step in the surgery is called a resection.

-To weaken a muscle, it is reattached at a point farther toward the back of the eye.
+To weaken a muscle, it is reattached to a point farther toward the back of the eye.
 This step is called a recession.

 Why the Procedure Is Performed